How does the UK GDPR define SAFEcic's role?

 When an organisation purchases SAFEcic products or services, some personal data will need to be shared between that organisation and SAFEcic.
-GDPR defines BOTH the purchaser and SAFEcic as “Joint Data Controllers”.*
+The UK GDPR defines BOTH the purchaser and SAFEcic as “Joint Data Controllers”.*

 Written Contract?
 Not required with SAFEcic.